A Greedy PDE Router for Blending Neural Operators and Classical Methods: Training Details

-Data for both DeepONet and the routers is sampled from a zero-mean Gaussian Random Field on the periodic domain with covariance operator $(- \Delta + 9I)^{-2}$ as mentioned in \Cref{sec:experiments}.
-We do this by generating samples in Fourier space: for each non-zero mode $k$, we draw an independent complex coefficient from a Gaussian distribution with mean 0 and variance $(4\pi^2 \|k\|^2_2 + 9)^{-2}$, enforce a Hermitian symmetry to obtain a real-valued field, set the DC mode to $0$ to ensure zero mean for Poisson, and apply inverse Discrete Fourier Transform to obtain the field in physical space.
+Given $(\alpha, \beta, \gamma)$, samples are generated in the Fourier space.
+For each non-zero frequency mode $k$, we draw an independent complex coefficient from a Gaussian distribution with mean 0 and variance $\alpha(4\pi^2 \|k\|^2_2 + \beta)^{-\gamma}$.
+We enforce a Hermitian symmetry to obtain a real-valued field, set the zero-frequency (DC) mode to $0$ to obtain a zero mean field, and apply the inverse Discrete Fourier Transform to obtain the field in physical space.

 For each sample, we compute reference solutions with a least squares solver and treat them as ground truth.

 This data is used to trained our DeepONet models and LSTM routers.
-All the models were implemented using PyTorch and all the models were trained on an Nvidia A40 GPU.
+All the models were implemented using PyTorch and all the models were trained on one Nvidia A40 GPU.

 \Cref{tab:hpsettings} contains all hyperparameter details for the DeepONet.
 DeepONet took 30 minutes to train.
 We then use the model with the best validation loss.